Federal Communications Commission Regulations on Secure Telephone Identity Revisited / SHAKEN¶

-- Businesses can't reach customers, since no one wants to answer the phone.
+- Businesses can't reach customers since no one wants to answer the phone.

-Legitimate vs Illegal Robocalls
+Legitimate vs. Illegal Robocalls

-In December 2019, the U.S. Congress passed the TRACED Act, giving the FCC "new tools to fight unwanted, and often illegal, robocalls, the top consumer complaint reported to the FCC annually" (from TRACED Act Implementation).
+In December 2019, the U.S. Congress passed the TRACED Act.
+It provides the FCC "new tools to fight unwanted and often illegal robocalls.
+The top consumer complaint reported to the FCC annually" (from TRACED Act Implementation).

 Several details related to TRACED Act are important to understand: